dropbox/SwiftyDropbox/README.md

 # SwiftyDropbox

-A Swift SDK for integrating with the Dropbox API v2 (preview version).
+A Swift SDK for integrating with the Dropbox API v2.

 ## Setup